yandex/rep/docs/report.rst

 Report for models
 =================

-This module contains helpful classes to get report for estimators, like as feature distribution, prediction distribution, roc curves, learning curves, and others.
+This module contains helpful classes to get a report for estimators, like as feature distribution, prediction distribution, roc curves, learning curves, and others, and compare them.

 Classification Report
 ---------------------
-This is report for classification estimators

 .. automodule:: rep.report.classification
     :members:
     :inherited-members: